ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 OCaml has an active community of open-source contributors.
 Most projects are available using the opam package manager, which you installed in the [Install OCaml](/docs/up-and-ready) tutorial.
 The following section shows you how to install and use a package from opam's open-source repository.

 To illustrate this, let's update our `hello` project to parse a string into JSON using [Yojson](https://ocaml-community.github.io/yojson/yojson/index.html).
-First, update the package list for Opam, by running `opam update`.
+First, update the package list for opam, by running `opam update`.
 Then, install the `Yojson` package with this command:
 ```shell
 $ opam install yojson
 ```